 Prop.
 6.3: In a plane in which rectangles do not exist, parallel lines are not equidistant.
-In fact, any set of points on l' equidistant from l contains at most two points.
+In fact, if l'||l, then any set of points on l' equidistant from l contains at most two points.
 [I have reversed the labeling from the book's for later convenience.]